 Nuclear fuel production and use in commercial reactors have reached a relatively mature state.
-Research on fuel behavior mechanisms with the help of in-situ experiments and computational codes is focused on both normal operation and accidental conditions, performed experimentally and with simulation models..
+Research on fuel behaviour mechanisms with the help of in-situ experiments and computational codes is focused on both normal operation and accidental conditions, performed experimentally and with simulation models.

 Fuel treatment, transportation and interim storage (spent-fuel management) research satisfies the need to fully understand the challenges faced by managing the extended storage periods of the spent-fuel and their storage systems following reactor utilization, provide confirmation of the condition of stored fuel and storage systems and optimize the fuel management options.
-Management activities include handling of the spent-fuel, associated diagnostics, storage in spent-fuel pools at power plants, transport, drying of fuel, interim storage in either wet or dry conditions before either reprocessing and recycling or transfer for final disposal, are being pursued with a higher degree of innovation and collaboration.
+Management activities, include handling of the spent-fuel, associated diagnostics, storage in spent-fuel pools at power plants, transport, drying of fuel, interim storage in either wet or dry conditions before either reprocessing and recycling, or transfer for final disposal, are being pursued with a higher degree of innovation and collaboration.

 For light water reactors, the most commonly adopted fuel cycles are the open fuel cycle, with final direct disposal in geological repositories, or mono-recycling of plutonium, via the production and storage of MOX fuel pending future recycling.
-Fuel cycle sustainability, in terms of resource utilization and high level waste minimization, can be substantially improved using closed fuel cycle strategy with fast reactors.
-In addition to the development of fast nuclear reactors, R&D is required to develop more radiation tolerant processes, that support the separation of long-lived minor actinides, multi-recycling processes, and associated fuel fabrication processes.
+Fuel cycle sustainability, in terms of resource utilisation and high level waste minimisation, can be substantially improved using closed fuel cycle strategy with fast reactors.
+In addition to the development of fast nuclear reactors, R&D is required to develop more radiation tolerant processes that support the separation of long-lived minor actinides, multi-recycling processes, and associated fuel fabrication processes.
 Qualification of modified fuels is also required alongside with their impact on spent fuel management and disposal systems.
 Such R&D is necessary to significantly reduce the long-term uranium consumption, making the present reserves last for several thousand years, and reduce the long-term radiotoxic inventory by more than a factor of 100 and reduce the repository heat load by more than a factor of 10, depending on geology.
 Because of the large reserves and currently low prices of uranium, several countries (France, US, UK) expect that the need for deployment of closed fuel cycles with fast reactors will arise only by the end of the 21st century, whereas other countries pursue a more aggressive approach towards technology leadership (Russia, China, India).

-Decommissioning, dismantling and Waste management & cover the management, treatment and disposal of waste arising from operations across the nuclear fuel cycle.
-Beyond waste management, the area incorporates the dismantling and decommissioning of nuclear power plants and fuel cycle processing facilities as a last step in their lifetime.
-Importantly, it also considers waste minimization and recycling of non-fuel materials.
-The focus shall be on the identification of best practices from the international community and the development of innovative technologies and methods that will reduce decommissioning costs and timescale, thereby also improving safety and enhancing environmental performance.
+Decommissioning and Waste management covers the management, treatment and disposal of waste arising from operations across the nuclear fuel cycle.
+Importantly, it also considers waste minimisation and recycling of non-fuel materials.
+The focus should be on the identification of best practices from the international community and the development of innovative technologies and methods that will reduce decommissioning costs and timescale, thereby also improving safety and enhancing environmental performance.